GlimmerLabs/coa-aoc-canvas/Discussions/_find-comment-respond-instructions.md

 colleagues' comments.
 When choosing which comments to respond to, you should generally try to find the reflections with fewer responses._

+_Note that in order for find, comment, respond assignments to work, you must make your original posts early enough in the week for your colleagues to post responses._

 _In grading these of assignments, I tend to look for the seriousness of your comments and responses._